 - Drinking water before meals

 Long-term goals should be flexible but still measurable.
 Aim to lose 1-2% of your body weight each month.
-Crash diets don’t work well in the long run, studies show.
+Studies show that crash diets don’t work well in the long run.

 How to Stay Motivated